 It was determined Randy would need to have a heart restart.
 OMG.
 He had a cardioversion procedure performed on September 20, 2013.
 I will never forget waiting and waiting at Iowa Lutheran Hospital trying to read but not being able to focus on the words in front of me.
-Finally the nurse came out (the procedure really isn’t that long) and said I could see him.
+Finally the nurse came out (the procedure really wasn’t that long) and said I could see him.
 I couldn’t wait any longer!

-I entered the procedure room and saw Randy the love of my life lying on the procedure table groggily repeating “Did she do it?”
+I quickly entered the procedure room and saw Randy the love of my life lying on the table groggily repeating “Did she do it?”
 “Did she do it?”
 Dr. Clark, replied, “What are you talking about?”
 Randy muttered again with some sort of humor (funny man) in his voice, “Did she push the button?”

 No I did not push that button.
 But if he continues to make fun of my bowling posture…and my scores…we might reconsider...

 The bottom line of this blog is to be sure to pay attention to signs and symptoms of your health and listen to your body.
 People’s bodies do a good share of expressing to its’ owner it’s need and desire to be in balance.
 When your body is out of balance, it will tell you and people who care will notice.
 Listen to it.
 Listen to others.
 Do what you need to do to restore your sense of balance.
 I can offer recommendations!